 - Your child will make good progress and see the results of their hard work.
 This will give them a positive feeling about practicing.

 - Daily practice will become a routine for them.
 Their mind and body will adjust to this rhythm.
 This builds the foundation of mental and emotional discipline.

 - You will adjust to this routine as well, so you both reinforce each other.

 When you skip practice:

-- Whatever was learned the previous practice will erode during the day off.
-After another missed day it will be gone.
+- Whatever was learned the previous practice will erode during the days off.
 The child will conclude that practicing does not yield results.
 When they do practice from time to time, their heart will not be in it, because it seems pointless.

-- Your child will not reap the full developmental benefit of playing the violin.
+- They will not receive the awesome developmental benefit of playing an instrument beautifully and skillfully!!